-When hiring remote employees, HR professionals can struggle with creating an onboarding process that meets the same standards as their current process with new hires who work in the office.
+When hiring remote employees, even if HR professionals can avoid all the hiring mistakes and mishaps, it can be a struggle creating an employee onboarding process that meets the same standards as their current process with new hires who work in the office.
 In general, keeping remote workers engaged is not easy.
 It requires a bit of effort on the part of the employer.

 When onboarding remote employees, one of the best ways to ensure a proper onboarding experience is by getting started before day one.
 Ensure your employee has the tools and information they need for their first day, before their first day.
 What equipment do they need?
 Do they have access to the applications, networks, and communication systems on day one?